rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ## Using the GUI Files application

 Files is the file manager for Gnome.
 The Gnome team is very creative with application names!
 The text editor is named "Text Editor", I kid you not.
 It makes Googling for tips a bit of a challenge.

+File used to be named `nautilus` and you can still launch the application from the terminal using `nautilus`.
+If you are having issue with Files starting, for example you get a dialog saying "Files is not responding" with a Force quit and a Wait button you so

 If you click on the hamburger menu, or press `ctrl+,` you will see `Preferences`.
 Two options are available that I always enable: